 The evangelical church in America is a sad mess.
 Mega church pastors are being booted from their churches for undisclosed moral failures.
 Smaller churches are consumed with the with the temperature of the sanctuary, the color of the carpet, and the type of coffee being used.
 Church members repeatedly fill social media with a laundry list of complaints that reflect nothing other than petty selfishness.

 And the moral dysfunction that stains and increasingly defines can easily be traced back to theological dysfunction.
 Most Christians know little to nothing about doctrine.
 They simply dress up the culture’s ideas in religious terminology.
-Seventy-six percent of practicing Christians belief that we find our selves from within and that we should not criticize the life choices of others.
+Seventy-six percent of practicing Christians believe that we find our selves from within and that we should not criticize the life choices of others.
 Seventy-two percent believe that happiness is found in pursing the things you desire most.
 And 61% believe that people can believe whatever they want as long as they do not try to influence society.
 And those that do hold to some form of meaningful religious actions often resemble the works-based faith of the Pharisees more than the of the gospel of Jesus Christ.
 Though a majority of non-Christians know Christians, only 15% of non-Christians know Christians who have been positively changed by their faith.

 Why is the church so messed up?
 Why is the church which follows the Bible which points to Jesus who came to cast out demons, to eat with sinners, to heal the sick, to calm storms, and to save the broken-hearted such a pathetic mess?

 Many have heard the quote that, “The Church is not a resort for saints but a hospital for sinners.”
 While true in sentiment, the words do not fully explain why the church is such a wreck today.
 What does?
 The Scriptures!